 - Open Captions: These are different from Closed Captions in that they are part of the video itself and cannot be turned off.

 Captions can also cater to multilingual audiences by making the speech available as live transcriptions in other languages than the speakers':

-- Human captioning: Captioners, or often also refferred to as Captionists, can transcribe the spoken words into text by listening to the speech and typing simultaneously.
+- Human captioning: Captioners, or often also referred to as Captionists, can transcribe spoken words into text by listening to the speech and typing simultaneously.

 - Machine-translated AI captions: Much like the above, ASR technology is transcribing the speech live but is then rendering the text into another written language through machine translation.